Generator Maintenance Cost: What Owners Actually Pay

 Why won't my generator start after sitting for a year?

 Almost always stale fuel.
-Untreated gasoline starts degrading in about a month and can varnish the carburetor within a few months, clogging the tiny passages the engine needs to run.
+Briggs & Stratton states that gasoline begins to degrade in as little as 30 days, and the residue clogs the tiny passages the carburetor needs.
 That is the number one no-start cause on portables.
-Add a fuel stabilizer for storage, or store the machine with the fuel drained, and run it 20 minutes a month to keep it healthy.
+Add a fuel stabilizer for storage, or store the machine with the fuel drained, and run it 20 minutes a month.
+If the fuel has already gone stale, stabilizer will not rescue it: Honda's guidance is explicit that stabilizers will not reconstitute stale fuel, and that anything stored more than a year should be drained regardless.

 Does propane go stale like gasoline?